TrickAndTrack/Multi-Threading/README.md

 9) int enumerate(ThreadGroup[] t); // to caopy all active subThreadgroup into thread group[].

-10) boolean isDaemon(); // to check weather the thread group is daemon or not.
+10) boolean isDaemon(); // to check whether the thread group is daemon or not.

 11) void setDaemon(boolean b); //